cedrichkz/math-dojo/README.md

 # math-dojo
-An online multiplayer math game
+An online speed math game

 Built in Javascript with chatgpt over a weekend.